waggle-sensor/blade-image/README.md

 ### <a name="flashing_iso"></a> 1) Flashing the ISO

-Download the ISO from 1 of the following 2 locations:
+The default installation instructions will load the ISO from online and so there is no need to download the ISO to your local machine.
 - Public AWS [latest stable]: http://54.196.185.44/waggle_blade.iso
 - Release page: https://github.com/waggle-sensor/blade-image/releases